NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

 ---------

 The :ref:`Performance Estimation<performance-estimation>` functionality of NannyML can help provide estimates of the impact of the observed changes to Model Performance.

-If needed, we can investigate further as to why our population characteristics have changed the way they did.
-This is an ad-hoc investigating that is not covered by NannyML.
+The :ref:`ranking<tutorial-ranking>` functionality can help rank drifted features in order to suggest which ones to prioritize for further investigation if needed.
+This would be an ad-hoc investigating that is not covered by NannyML.